TUBA-saleem/TUBA-saleem/README.md

 <h1 align="center">Hi there 👋, I'm Tuba Saleem</h1>
 <p align="center">
-🎓 CS Student | 👩‍💻 Android & AI Developer | 🔊 Voice-Driven Systems Enthusiast
+🎓 CS Student | 👩‍💻 Backend Developer
 </p>

 ---

 ### 🧠 About Me

-- 💡 I’m passionate about **building intelligent apps** that solve real-world problems.
-- 📱 Currently working on: `Voice-Driven AI Chatbot`, `Sign Detection System`, and `GrocerApp`.
-- 🧑‍🏫 Always learning new things in **Machine Learning, Android Dev, and Backend APIs**.
-- 🌍 I love exploring how **AI and education** can combine to make kids learn better and faster.
+💻 I enjoy working with Angular, Node.js, Express, MongoDB, and Kotlin.

+🚀 Currently exploring AI-powered projects, voice-enabled apps, and real-time systems.

+📂 I build projects to learn, experiment, and solve real-world problems.

+🎯 My goal is to create clean, efficient, and maintainable code that makes an impact.

+🌐 Always excited to collaborate, learn new technologies, and contribute to open-source projects.

 ---